Mullae-dong

 The neighborhood is most well known for its industrial factories.
 Because the neighborhood is one the least gentrified areas of Seoul a lot of factories— that manufacture a variety of goods from textile to steel— are present in the area.
 In fact, there is a street nicknamed "steel factory street" (철공소 거리) due to the abundancy of Metal fabrication factories.

 Mullae-dong is also known for art.
 Numerous art studios in which art exhibitions are sporadically conducted, as well as metal sculptures and commercial graffiti, can be found around the neighborhood.
+The neighborhood contains Mullae Park, which was once a military base until the 1980s.

 The population, as of 2021, is estimated to be 32,870.